We built our company

 Things you're probably wondering.

-62 hours of operational labor offloaded per week, multiplied by 52 weeks, valued at €21/hour loaded labor plus €40/hour founder opportunity cost. €77,584/year reclaimed against €4,224/year all-in system cost.
-Every number is a cost avoided.
-No revenue impact claimed.
+62 hours offloaded per week, valued conservatively against €4,224/year all-in system cost.
+No revenue uplift claimed.
 Full breakdown.

 Read it.
 Fork it.
 Build your own.